-Oolong, Southong, Orange and Hyson Peko.
-Japan Tea of every description, colored and uncolored This list has each kind of Tea divided into Four Classes. namely: CARGO, high CARGO, FINE, scription and the prices annexed that the Company are determined to undersell the whole Tea trade.
+Oolong, Souchong, Orange and Hyson Peko, Japan Tea of every description, colored and uncolored.
+This list has each kind of Tea divided into Four

+Classes. namely: CARGO, high CARGO, FINE, FINEST, that every one may understand from description and the prices annexed that the Company are determined to undersell the whole Tea trade.
 We guarantee to sell all our Teas at not over TWO CENTS (.02 Cents) per pound above cost, believing this to be attractive to the many who have heretofore been paying Enormous Profits.